© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Hen Bont, Pont-Erwyd is a scheduled monument protected by Cadw under reference CD006.
 View the official record →

-Hen Bont, Pont-Erwyd is a stone bridge crossing the River Rheidol in Ceredigion, Wales, dating to the post-medieval period.
+Hen Bont, Pont-Erwyd is a stone bridge of post-medieval origin located in Ceredigion, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD006.

 Hen Bont, Pont-Erwyd dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Hen Bont, Pont-Erwyd is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD006.